VolodymyrDA/ResourceService/README.md

 ## Usage

-Let's say that a group of volunteers has come together to create a website that connects refugees and other volunteers with local organizations that can provide them with resources like food, shelter, education, and healthcare.
+Let's say that a group of volunteers has come together to create a website that connects refugees and other volunteers with local organizations that can provide them with resources like food, shelter, equipment, and healthcare.
 They decide to use the website to create a database of regional resource hubs that can help refugees in different areas.

 To get started, they create a homepage for the website that explains the mission of the project and provides instructions for how to use it.
 They also create a registration form that allows organizations and volunteers to sign up and provide information about their resources and services.

-Once organizations and volunteers have registered, they can add their own resource hubs to the database by filling out a form with details like the name of the organization, the location of the resource hub, and the types of resources available.
-They can also include photos, videos, and other multimedia to help users get a better understanding of what the resource hub offers.
+Once organizations and volunteers have registered, they can add their own resource hubs to the database by filling out a form with details like the name of the organization, the location of the resource hub, and the types of resources, contacts available.

-As the database grows, the volunteers behind the website work to organize the information and make it easier for users to find the resources they need.
-They create search functions that allow users to filter by location, type of resource, and other criteria, and they create a map that displays all of the resource hubs in a given area.

-Over time, the website becomes a valuable resource for refugees and volunteers alike, helping them to connect with local organizations and find the resources they need to rebuild their lives in a new country.
-The volunteers continue to update and improve the database, adding new features and making it even easier to use.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>